KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 		}
 	}
 	```
 22. Now that we have the `ItemDisplayRuleDict`, we can register the item with R2API's `ItemAPI`.
-Firstly, let's add a field `Index` to our `ItemBase` that will store the index of our item when we register it.
-This index can be used later in a multitude of ways, one of which allows us to easily create an Inventory Count method to track how many of our item we have.
-To create the field, we just do:
+As a recap that `ItemDef` we created can be used later in a multitude of ways, one of which allows us to easily create an Inventory Count method to track how many of our item we have.
+It is the direct reference to our item.
+By now your class should be looking like this:
 	```csharp
 	using BepInEx.Configuration;
 	using ROR2;